GioF71/librespot-docker/README.md

 `docker build . -t giof71/librespot`

-Now that we are building from code, please not that the build will take quite a lot of time.
+Now that we are building from code, please note that the build will take quite a lot of time.
 When it's finished, you can run the container following the previous instructions.
 Just be careful to use the tag you have built.

 ## Change History